Logicer16/icon/README.md

 # Logicer's Icon Generator

-Generate colour variations of [Logicer](https://github.com/Logicer16)'s icon in formats and sizes of your choice.
+Generate variations of [Logicer](https://github.com/Logicer16)'s icon in formats, sizes, and colours of your choice.

 Designed to be deployed on GitHub Pages.